shankar75031/shankar75031/README.md

 - 🌱 I’m currently learning to live myself out the max. 🏄
 - 🥅 2021 Goals: Contributing to Open Source projects.
-- ⚡ Fun fact: I love to go for a drive, skate and play guitar.
+- ⚡ Fun fact: I love to listen to music, go for a drive and also CODE.
-- 💬 Ask me about what's happening in Kerala, that's my native place.
+- 💬 Ask me about what's happening in Kochi, that's my native place.
 - :waxing_crescent_moon: A dark theme lover.

 ### Connect with me: